|

 Primary Sources: TargetLock; Helis; Joe Baugher Navy Bunos; Navy Safety Center

+A common excuse for V-22 failures is that all new aircraft have problems.
+Yet the V-22 is not a new aircraft, it first flew in 1989 and the Marine Corps began receiving production aircraft in 1998.
+It is older than the C-17 program and plans for the final production run are in place.
+These new V-22s are often compared to 40-year old helicopters that should have been retired several years ago because of metal fatigue.
+If you owned a fleet of trucks, would you expect your newly purchased trucks to have fewer problems than your 40-year olds?
+Yet the V-22 has a lower readiness rate and a higher accident rate than old helicopters.
+This is why the Marines never deployed more than 10 V-22s to Afghanistan, favoring 40 year old CH-53D helicopters.
 The recent deployment of 24 V-22s to Japan has stirred political tensions, resulting in a 228 page report (warning: large pdf file) about the impact these will have on Okinawa.
 They are to be based at MCAS Futenma, a small airbase located in the middle of an Okinawan city, replacing 24 CH-46E helicopters.
 The Okinawans have demanded Futenma's closure for decades.
-The Marines have been spinning a tale that V-22s are safer than helicopters and claim the V-22 has suffered only three Class A mishaps, while the list above notes 23 plus 4 by Air Force CV-22s.
-Marine Generals may spin stories as to why many of those were not Class As, but they cannot explain why a dozen new $80 million V-22s have been scrapped or permanently grounded without incurring more than a million dollars in damage.
+The Marines have been spinning a tale that V-22s are safer than helicopters and claim the V-22 has suffered only three Class A mishaps, while the list above notes 50 plus 6 by Air Force CV-22s.
+Marine Generals may spin stories as to why many of those were not Class As, but they cannot explain why two dozen new $80 million V-22s have been scrapped or permanently grounded without incurring more than a million dollars in damage.
+In contrast, C-17s were produced at roughly the same time frame as the V-22, but only three C-17s are no longer in active service out of 223 produced, to include test aircraft.
 According to V-22 consultant and retired aviation expert Rex Rivilio, the V-22 is safe, so long as it doesn't hover.
 The Marines could promise that V-22s wouldn't hover around its tiny Futenma airbase in the VTOL mode, performing only rolling take-offs and landings.
 However, operating a tiny military airbase in the middle of any city is unnecessary and therefore unsafe.
 New Yorkers wouldn't tolerate a foreign military airbase operating in Central Park (below), which is slightly smaller than Futenma.
-Japanese leaders must provide independent analysis to American

 claim that high costs and low readiness is only a problem because the V-22 is new.
 Back in 2001, everyone thought that